-This should be the title of memoir, but nope it’s a money book I’ve been meaning to read for quite a while.
-As a new 25-year-old who lives alone in London I like to read books about money to make sure I’m being sensible and keeping track of my budgets effectively.
+This should be the title of the memoir, but nope it’s a money book I’ve been meaning to read for quite a while.
+As a new 25-year-old who lives alone in London, I like to read books about money to make sure I’m being sensible and keeping track of my budget effectively.
 Also, you don’t learn this stuff at school so I wanted to know how mortgages worked and how to open a specific savings account etc.

 I’ve been meaning to pick this book up for a while, and with what is currently occurring across the world with the Black Lives Matter movement I’m really happy to finally be able to read more by black writers.

-A classic I know very little about but discovered a few months ago, when I was watching a Patrick Swayze documentary of all things.
-An American story based in Oklahoma about a family of brothers and their friends who are part of a gang of survival.
+A classic I know very little about but discovered a few months ago when I was watching a Patrick Swayze documentary of all things.
+An American story based in Oklahoma about a family of brothers and their friends who are part of a gang survival.

 Penguin Little Black Classics

 I collect the Little Black Classics from Penguin and this year I got 8 new editions.

 - #85 – Hannibal by Livy